 What is Tax Evasion?

 Tax evasion cases generally fall into two major categories.
-The most common forms of tax evasion generally include:
+The most common forms generally include:

 - Tax fraud – In such instances, a person or corporation submits tax forms with false information intended to deceive the government.
-Forms of tax fraud often include:
+Forms of tax fraud often include underreporting income, falsifying deductions, and concealment of assets.

-The penalties for tax evasion and tax fraud in Pennsylvania vary widely.
+The penalties for Pennsylvania tax evasion and tax fraud vary widely.
 The biggest difference between a mild or harsh penalty often depends largely on whether someone intentionally tried to avoid paying taxes.

 If someone made a careless mistake and did not pay certain taxes, the IRS might forgive such a mistake or perhaps assess the person or corporation filing corrected tax forms a 20 percent penalty.

 Depending on the amount of money involved, people convicted of tax fraud might be sentenced to prison time.
-This is especially true if the government determines that a person convicted of tax fraud made money through illegal activities such as illegal drug distribution, organize crime or other RICO or racketeering violations.
+This is especially true if the government determines that a person convicted of tax fraud made money through illegal activities such as illegal drug distribution, organized crime, or other RICO or racketeering violations.

 Why Do You Need a Tax Evasion Attorney?